 All students will attend a training session on blood borne pathogens and HIPAA regulations prior to the start of clinical.
-Students are recommended to obtain the Hepatitis B vaccine or sign a waiver acknowledging that they have been informed about the vaccine and decline to be vaccinated at this time.
-The student health office manages the Hepatitis B vaccine records.
-Students may also be required to attend fire and safety, HIPAA, and infection control in-services at the clinical affiliates.
+Students may also be required to attend fire and safety, HIPAA, and infection control inservices at the clinical affiliates.

 HIPAA Regulations